joamartine/joamartine.github.io/teaching.md

 Some teaching experience from my work as a teaching assistant and tutor at my faculty.
 # Graduate Teaching Assistant
-- International Finance
+- International Finance (Master in Economic Analysis)

 # Undergrad Teaching Assistant
 I have worked as a teaching assistant for courses in industrial organization, macroeconomics, and applied microeconomics at my faculty.
+(BSc in Economics)
 - Industrial Organization (Microeconomics II) – Prof. Paola Bordón (Fall & Spring 2024, Fall 2025)
 - Monetary Theory (Macroeconomics II) – Prof. Jorge Hermann (Fall 2024)
 - Applied Economics – Prof. Óscar Landerretche (Spring 2023 & Spring 2024)